fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Order summary background color and spacing styles.
 * Fixed: Mobile order summary "greyed out" when clicking the cart link on the site header in some themes.
 * Fixed: Prevent checkout form submit, save substep, or try to advance to next step when pressing `ENTER` on some form fields.
 Instead, validate the field currently in focus.
+* Fixed: Layout of form fields broken for some themes on small screens.
+* Fixed: Set scroll position to the top of the last completed step after moving to the next step on mobile.
+* Fixed: Set scroll position to the top of the substep when saving changes to it.
+* Fixed: Stop closing keyboard on mobile devices while updating checkout fragments.

 = 2.0.5 - 2022-08-13 =